wolfSSL/wolfcrypt-jni/IDE/WIN/README.md

 ```
 #define WOLFSSL_KEY_GEN
 #define HAVE_CRL
+#define OPENSSL_ALL
 ```

+If also building wolfSSL JNI/JSSE, additional defines may be needed.
+Please reference the Windows build documentation for wolfSSL JNI/JSSE if so.

 After editing and saving the `user_settings.h` file, select one of the following DLL Library configurations and build the wolfSSL library solution: